kai32/ReinforcementLearning/README.md

 2. Chapter 3 and 4
 3. Chapter 5 - Racecar problem is left partially done
 4. Chapter 6 - Figure 6.7 was omitted due to computation limitations
+5. Chapter 7
+6. Chapter 8 - Omitted figure 8.7 and 8.8 due to insufficient information regarding the experiments